INSIDER TRADES · FORM 4

 What is a Form 4 API?

 A Form 4 API returns the contents of SEC Form 4 filings — the disclosure that corporate insiders (officers, directors, and 10% owners) must file when they buy or sell their company’s stock — as structured JSON instead of raw XML.
-Filingrail’s insider-trades endpoint serves one row per transaction with the insider’s name and title, the SEC transaction code, share count, per-share price, and computed USD value.
+Filingrail’s insider-trades endpoint serves one row per transaction with the insider’s name and relationship to the issuer, the SEC transaction code, share count, per-share price, computed USD value, and a link to the source filing.

 What is the endpoint and what does it return?

 GET /v1/companies/{ticker_or_cik}/insider-trades.
 It returns an array of insider transactions for the company you ask for, newest first, plus a meta block.
-Each record carries insider_name, insider_title, transaction_code, transaction_date, shares, price_per_share, usd_value, shares_owned_after, ownership_type, and form_type.
+Each record carries insider_name, insider_relationship, transaction_code, transaction_date, security_title, shares, price_per_share, total_value_usd, shares_owned_after, is_direct_ownership, plus accession_number and filing_url pointing at the source Form 4 on sec.gov.

 How current is the insider-trades data?